Henri Falcón: Domestic

 Falcón has stated that he was once a Chavista, though he separated from the movement when he began to disagree with its direction.
-When Falcón left PSUV in 2010, he criticized the party believing there was a lack of space between Hugo Chávez and Venezuelan officials, stating "The relationship between a head of state and governors and mayors cannot simply issuing instructions or orders without the slightest chance that we can confront points of view, analyze the pros and cons of certain initiatives and to revise or revoke decisions after their execution, are harmful or inconvenience to the interest of the region or the country".
+When Falcón left PSUV in 2010, he criticized the party believing there was a lack of space between Hugo Chávez and Venezuelan officials, stating "The relationship between a head of state and governors and mayors cannot be limited to issuance of orders or instructions without the least opportunity that we can confront points of view, analyze the pros and cons of certain initiatives, and revise or revoke decisions that, after their execution, result in harm or inconvenience to the interests of the region or the country."
 He also believed that PSUV was "undermined by bureaucracy, lack of discussion, patronage, groupism, and a poorly understood concept of loyalty".
 Falcón was also criticized at the time for meeting with opposition students who protested against the Venezuelan government.

 One of three opposition governors, Falcón, citing the danger of civil unrest, called for dialogue rather than confrontation with the Maduro government in June 2015.
 Falcón stated that Venezuela's governmental model was "finished" though he cautioned a "jump from one extreme to another".
 Falcón's ideas and his experience with both the Bolivarian government and the opposition was noted by Reuters which stated Falcón would "be a central figure" of a transitional government in Venezuela.